Bakery level 2 and Level 3

 In addition to your full-time course every student has an individual study programme which ensures that you develop the right skills and experience to progress onto either higher education or gain employment.
 What’s included in your individual study programme will vary depending on what you have already achieved and your career aspirations.

 For example; if you haven’t yet achieved GCSE grade 4 (grade C) in English and maths at 16 you will continue to study these by resits or by taking Functional Skills at an appropriate level.
-Achieving a good level of English and maths is important so that you can compete in today’s labour market and securing the career you’ve always wanted.
+Achieving a good level of English and maths is important so that you can compete in today’s labour market and secure the career you’ve always wanted.

 Work placement will form an essential part of your individual study programme and all students will be expected to complete an appropriate work placement related to their full-time course.